ngntrgduc/get-info-github/README.md

 I often find myself being lost when visiting someone's repositories/stars.
 If that user has more than 100 repositories/stars, then it will be very exhausting (by default, 30 repositories will be display each navigation).
 So I made this to crawl all of it.

 ### Features
-- Get all user's public repositories, stars, gists using GitHub GraphQL API
+- Get all user's public repositories, stars, gists using GitHub GraphQL API, save as markdown files
-- Get crawled result to a folder if needed, easier to manage (default will store results in `data/<github_username>/`)
+- Get crawled results to a folder if needed, easier to manage (default will store results in `data/<github_username>/`)
 - Selectively crawl repositories, stars, or gists using flag arguments (`-r`/`--repo`, `-s`/`--star`, `-g`/`--gist`)

 ### How to use?